Watch the Open Innovation Competition 2020 launch event.

-This year we are offering pitch training to all applicants via our partners at Marketing Entourage.
-This online training course will help participants define their purpose, market position, target audience, brand and develop the perfect pitch.
+We also offered pitch training to all applicants via our partners at Marketing Entourage.
+This online training course helped participants define their purpose, market position, target audience, brand and develop the perfect pitch.

-Additionally, in-depth pitch training will be offered to the finalists chosen to pitch at the final showcase event.
-The date and format of the pitch training will be confirmed and communicated as finalists are announced.
+Additionally, in-depth pitch training was offered to the finalists chosen to pitch at the final showcase event.

-The judging panel includes representatives from the City of Melbourne and the competition’s partner organisations.
+The judging panel included representatives from the City of Melbourne and the competition’s partner organisations.
 The panel will evaluate submissions based on the following five criteria:

-Prizes will be awarded to the Open Innovation Competition winner/s and other top submissions.
-The prizes include:
+Prizes were awarded to the Open Innovation Competition winner/s and other top submissions.
+The prizes included:

 A cash pool of no less than $30,000 to be divided among the top three submissions.